 The GTTP country Directors select a topic for research, and it changes each year.
 Each GTTP member country determines how it will organize its national competition, and deadlines for entries vary from country to country depending on school schedules.
 All questions on entering your national competition should be directed to the GTTP Director in your country.

 The winning team in each country is invited to send a teacher and two students to the GTTP International Student Teacher conference.
-Teams meet for five days in November.
-The GTTP Global Partners sponsor the students and teachers.
-Delta Airlines provides air tickets for the teams.
+Teams meet for five days in December.
+The GTTP Global Partners sponsor the students’ and teachers’ air tickets.
 Starwood provides hotel rooms.
 Participants have an opportunity to meet GTTP Global Partner Advisory Board members, visit Amadeus’ high tech center in Sofia Antipolis, go sightseeing, and meet GTTP students and teachers from around the world.

 In Nice, the way your team presents its findings is for you to decide, but your presentation should be professional.
 Your team will have as much time as it needs, but most are about 30 minutes.
 Your presentation must be forwarded to GTTP headquarters prior to the meeting to ensure that your presentation (videos, power point. et.c) can be accessed on Amadeus’ technology platform.
 Exact requirements are provided to the GTTP Director in each country and are forwarded to the winning teams.
 Usually it takes a team about 20-30 minutes to present their research and then answer questions from the other students and teachers.
 Additionally, each winning team is required to prepare a written case study about their research that can be used by students in GTTP schools.
 Teachers are required to prepare a brief teaching guide for other teachers to use when discussing your research.
 In the section below, “What are Case Studies,” you can read about case studies and how to prepare one.